frovedis/frovedis/doc/manual/python/ml/spectral_embedding.md

 model first.

 __Return Value__
-It returns ‘True’, if the model is already fitted otherwise, it returns ‘False’.
+It returns 'True', if the model is already fitted otherwise, it returns 'False'.

 ## SEE ALSO
-rowmajor_matrix, crs_matrix
+rowmajor_matrix, crs_matrix, spectral_clustering